skr31/SONiC/doc/nvidia_component_listing_hld.md

 # Design

-The versions that need to be added to the file are:
+The versions that need to be printed by the script are:
 - SDK
 - FW
 - SAI